ProFormA/proformaxml/Whitepaper.md

 ## 4 Grading Hints

 A grading-hints section of a ProFormA task or a ProFormA submission defines, how a grader should calculate a total result from individual test results.
 Most ProFormA tasks define several tests.
 Every test is expected to generate a score from the interval [0,1].
 The grading-hints element defines groups of tests and groups of groups in a tree like manner.
 This way the grading-hints element includes the complete hierarchical grading scheme with all tests references, weights, accumulating functions and nullify conditions.
-Hierarchy nodes and conditions can get a displaytitle and descriptions.
+Hierarchy nodes and conditions can get a title and descriptions.
 All information below the grading-hints element except the root node is optional.

 ###### Code-Beispiel
 ```xml